-This year March 8th marks the centenary of one of the events that is thought to have been the birth of International Womens Day.
+Last year year March 8th marked the centenary of one of the events that is thought to have been the birth of International Women’s Day.
 When in March 1911 more than one million women and men attended rallies in Austria, Denmark, Germany and Switzerland campaigning for women’s rights to work, vote, be trained, to hold public office and end discrimination.

-So this year on Festa della Donna International Women’s Day, let us give thanks to all those women who came before us and helped to grant us the freedom we all have in modern society.
+On this day Festa della Donna International Women’s Day, let us give thanks to all those women who came before us and helped to grant us the freedom we all have in modern society.

 Women are powerful these days and can help to to effect change and make a difference in other women’s lives around the world where they do not have the same freedoms that we enjoy.

 Some of the information quoted here is from my own post from 2011 La Festa della Donna 2011 and the rest including the banner is quoted from the website for International Women’s Day

 We have many Mimosa trees in the locality and these photos are ones I have taken in the last week.
 To enlarge photos just click on them.